-The beach trail goes through a hilly, wooded area and ends at Lake Michigan (with another port-a-potty located at the end of the trial).
+The beach trail goes through a hilly, wooded area and ends at Lake Michigan (with another port-a-potty located at the end of the trail).

 The North Trail goes through a wonderful grove of pines and involves a hearty climb at one point.